Zelhorst92/1stMileStone-GymSite/README.md

 ### The Subscription Section

-In the subscription section, there are three different 'subscription cards' to indicate the three options of membership; monthly, per season or yearly.
+In the subscription section, there are three different **subscription cards** to indicate the three options of membership; monthly, per season or yearly.
 There is a small eyecatcher to the yearly subscription card, which blinks.
 The select button brings you to the sign up section of the page.

 ### The Sign-up Section

 The sign up section also has an eye catching background, to confirm once again that if you do your exercise at the FitLife gym, you will look great.
 It also contains the sign-up form, where the user can leave their contact information so that the customerservice of the FitLife gym can contact the user with a membership offer they cannot refuse.
-It requires the users full name, emailaddress and phonenumber plus their preffered subscription term.
-In current stage the form will submit to a 'correctly submitted form checker' supplied by the [Code Institute](https://codeinstitute.net/ "Code Institute") in one of the lessons.
+It requires the users full name, emailaddress and phonenumber plus their preffered subscription term. ~~In current stage the form will submit to a 'correctly submitted form checker' supplied by the [Code Institute](https://codeinstitute.net/ "Code Institute") in one of the lessons.~~ In current stage, there is a modal that will poppup when the form is correctly filled in and submitted.

 ### The Gallery Preview Section